philrod1/jobe/README.md

 On Ubuntu-16.04 or 18.04, a command to set up all the necessary web tools plus all currently-supported languages is the following:

-    sudo apt-get install apache2 php libapache2-mod-php php-cli\
+    sudo apt install apache2 php libapache2-mod-php php-cli\
-        php-mbstring octave nodejs git python3 build-essential default-jdk\
+        php-mbstring octave nodejs git python3 build-essential openjdk-8-jre\
-        python3-pip fp-compiler pylint3 acl sudo sqlite3
+        openjdk-8-jdk python3-pip fp-compiler pylint3 acl sudo sqlite3

-Octave, fp and pylint3 are required only if you need to run Octave or Pascal programs or test Python3 programs with pylint3, respectively.
+Octave, fp and pylint are required only if you need to run Octave or Pascal programs or test Python programs with pylint, respectively.
+Newer versions of openjdk are available on Ubuntu 18.04, so you may wish to replace the two openjdk-8 packages with their openjdk-11 equivalents.

 If you wish to use API-authentication, which is generally pointless when setting up a private Jobe server, you also need the following: